WebAccessVL: Violation-Aware VLM for Web Accessibility: Approach

 \section{Approach}

 Our goal is to build a model that refines the HTML of a website to be WCAG2-compliant while maintaining the website's content and design.
-To accomplish this goal, we collected a dataset for SFT (\secref{sec:dataset}).
-We then propose a violation-conditioned VLM that adapts a pre-trained model for this task (\secref{sec:vc-vlm}).
+To accomplish this, we propose a violation-conditioned VLM that adapts a pre-trained model for this task (\secref{sec:vc-vlm}).
+We then describe the dataset collected for SFT (\secref{sec:dataset}).